neerajadhav/GuessStreamLit/README.md

 ## 🎮 How to Play

 1. **Setup Game**:
+   - Enter your Gemini API key
+   - Choose your preferred AI model
-   - Choose number of rounds (3, 5, or 7)
+   - Select number of rounds (3, 5, or 7)
    - Select difficulty level
    - Enter player names
    - Click "Start Game"